Most Powerful Adaptogenic Herbs

 Rhodiola rosea (R. rosea) is a traditional Eurasian medicine.
 Known as arctic root or golden root, this adaptogen can effectively improve both your physical and mental wellbeing.

-Rhodiola is quickly becoming a promising treatment for stress, mild to moderate depression, cognitive deficiencies, and memory.
-When used with antidepressants, it can lessen the impact of their side effects, especially sedation fatigue and sexual dysfunction.
+Rhodiola is quickly becoming a promising herb for stress, cognitive deficiencies, and memory.
+When used with antidepressants, it may lessen the impact of their side effects, especially sedation, fatigue and sexual dysfunction.

-Clinical studies indicate that the herb is helpful in treating chronic fatigue syndrome.
-It can further treat physical deficiencies such as exhaustion, daytime sleepiness, sleep disturbance, and cognitive complaints like stress and irritability.
+Clinical studies indicate that the herb could be helpful in managing chronic fatigue syndrome.
+It may further manage physical deficiencies such as exhaustion, daytime sleepiness, sleep disturbance, and cognitive complaints like stress and irritability.

 Mental stress aside, rhodiola can improve your sports performance by reducing physical fatigue.
 It further enhances muscle power and strength performance.